What is involved if I take part?

 Participation in the trial is entirely voluntary and you may withdraw at any time.

-For the trial you will be asked to attend your local hospital six times over a 13-month period.
+For the trial you will be asked to attend your local hospital four times over a 13-month period.
 Each visit will take approximately 2 hours.
+In addition, you will have 2 telephone follow up visits.

 At each visit you will be seen by a Researcher.
 During these visits the Researcher will do a simple health check, monitor your symptoms, and assess your lung function and oxygen level.
 You will have some blood samples and nose swabs taken and will be asked to produce a sputum sample.
 You will also be asked to complete three questionnaires about how you have been feeling.